avkhozov/Minion-Backend-Mango/README.md

     my $job_id = $backend->enqueue(foo => [@args] => {priority => 1});

 Enqueue a new job with `inactive` state.
 These options are currently available:

+- attempts

+        attempts => 25

+    Number of times performing this job will be attempted, defaults to `1`.

 - delay